As we transition back to face-to-face learning, our priority remains the health and safety of our students, staff and faculty.

 The 2021-22 Return to School and Return to Boarding plans below outline the guidelines, structures and expectations we have put in place to help minimize the potential exposure of our students and staff to COVID-19.
 These plans also allow us to quickly transition to other learning models according to government regulations, changing health parameters, and our evolving understanding of teaching and learning practices.
 We will continue to work with our health partners to develop and evolve our planning.
 We are confident that we will be able to care, as we always have, for our students.

-Senior School students are back in school five days a week, with four periods a day and a return to regular class sizes.
+Senior School students are back on campus five days a week, with four periods a day and a return to regular class sizes.
 We will continue the semestered program (with the exception of AP Seminar, AP Research and some e-Learning Consortium Canada classes).
 Teacher Advisory Group (TAG) will be held in person.